Bitcoin is an asset, a payment network, and – for some – a philosophy.

 Decentralized currencies, by contrast, are not controlled by a centralized authority.
 If a currency is truly decentralized, no central entity can choose to change its parameters.

-For example, bitcoin was created by a pseudonymous coder who went by the name “Satoshi Nakamoto.”
+For example, bitcoin appeared thanks to a pseudonymous coder who went by the name “Satoshi Nakamoto.”

 Who is Satoshi Nakamoto?
 What role does Satoshi play in the Bitcoin network?

 There are some theories about who Satoshi Nakamoto, the mysterious creator of Bitcoin, might be.
 Some have pointed to Hal Finney, a console game developer and an early member of the “cypherpunk movement.”
 Others believe that Satoshi may be computer scientist Nick Szabo or even a group of people. nChain Chief Scientist Craig Wright has claimed that he is, in fact, Satoshi (though his claims are highly disputed.)

 In any case, as the creator of Bitcoin, Satoshi was the entity that set out the network’s operating parameters.
 For example, Satoshi was the one that determined that there would be a fixed supply of BTC.
 As such, no more than 21 million bitcoins will ever exist.
 This fixed supply has caused many analysts to described BTC as an anti-inflationary asset.

 However, even though Satoshi Nakamoto created the network, he doesn’t control Bitcoin.
 Instead, the network is “owned and operated” by its users — a centralized authority does not control it.
 Additionally, the Bitcoin network does not rely on a third party to process its transactions.
 This is why people describe Bitcoin as a “peer-to-peer” network.

 “Bitcoin users peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.”
 This is how Bitcoin.org describes the network’s decentralized model.